edstott/EE2Project/doc/energy-guide.md

 The values returned by the webserver change every 5 seconds.
 They are computed by summing a periodic component, which follows a repeating 5-minute cycle, with a randomised component.
 Each cycle approximates the characteristics of a day in real life.
 Data is returned in JSON format and the code used to generate the webserver output is provided for reference.

+The webserver is available at [https://icelec50015.azurewebsites.net/](https://icelec50015.azurewebsites.net/).
+There are various URIs that return JSON objects, all linked from the index page.
+The webserver code can be seen in its [GitHub repository](https://github.com/edstott/ICelec50015).

 ### Project Budget

 A budget is available for you to purchase additional items, but it should be possible to complete the project with the equipment provided.